-Effective July 1, 2007, the Corporation determined that it had been applying the wrong financial reporting model and converted from the following Financial Accounting Standards Board to the Governmental Accounting Standards Board This change required significant change in the financial reporting presentation and disclosure.
+Effective July 1, 2007, the Corporation determined that it had been applying the wrong financial reporting model and converted from following the Financial Accounting Standards Board to the Governmental Accounting Standards Board.
+This change required significant change in financial reporting presentation and disclosure.